Fania/magic-SVG/readme.md

 - accepts a string of numbers only if separated by **single spaces** (not double)
 - accepts magic square strings where the lowest integer is either `0` or `1`

-See branch "single square" to input a number sequence that draws a plain version of one magic square.

 ## TO DO: magic square checking

 Use code from the [magic square checker](https://github.com/DaveEveritt/magic-square) for the following: